The Greater Caucasus / extended trail

 Georgia

 This adventure is an extended version of the Greater Caucasus trail, one of our horse riding crown jewels.
 Tusheti is a magical land of brave horses, stunning views and friendly Georgian highlanders.
 During eight days on horses we will reach spectacular passes at 3000 meters, cut through beautiful valleys, cross mountain streams and amaze at this legendary region of Georgia.
-Evenings and nights at local, family-ran guesthouses, will quickly pass while we eat, drink, share stories and enjoy the wild, majestic Caucasus.
+Evenings and nights at local, family-ran guesthouses, will pass quickly while we eat, drink, share stories and enjoy the wild, majestic Caucasus.

 -